Ginseng (Panax pseudoginseng)

 It has been found to stimulate the immune system and has been used to nourish the blood, improve eyesight and organ function and relieve fevers and headaches.
 Like ginger, it also calms an upset stomach and is said to be very effective for hangovers.

 Ginseng is available as tablets, capsules, extracts and dried roots.
-2-3 grams a day is considered the optimal dose.
+2-3g a day is considered the optimal dose.

 Ginseng should not be taken with coffee or other stimulants and should be avoided by people with asthma and pregnant and breastfeeding mothers.